Aaqeb11/component-dock/packages/cli/README.md

 npm run clean
 ```

+You're absolutely right!
+The "Adding Components" section should be more comprehensive and flexible.
+Here's a better version:

 ## 📚 Adding Components

-Your project comes pre-configured for shadcn/ui components.
-Add components to your library:
+Your project comes pre-configured for shadcn/ui components, but you have complete flexibility in how you build your component library:

+### Using shadcn/ui CLI (Recommended)

 ```bash
 # Add specific components